 OCD usually begins slowly, with a few obsessions that develop into rituals.
 People with OCD are usually preoccupied with cleanliness and avoiding germs.
 In this case, the repetitive behaviours begin slowly but then become increasingly difficult to control.
 For example, hand-washing, daily showering, and housework may become frequent, precise, and prolonged.

-While some rituals can have a place in every day life, rituals that begin to disturb the quality of life become a problem.
+While some habits or routines can have a place in everyday life, rituals that begin to disturb the quality of life become a problem.
 People with OCD are unable to skip any steps in the ritualistic behaviour because the compulsive thoughts will bother them until they perform the ritual exactly as they think it must be done.
 While they feel relieved after completing the series of actions, the relief is short-lived.
 They are soon compelled to repeat the ritual all over again.

 Generally, the disorder is diagnosed if the repetitive thoughts or behaviours interfere with daily activities, are time-consuming, and cause distress.
 Sometimes, diagnosing OCD is difficult because a person with the condition performs their rituals or compulsions privately.
 Also, people with the condition may be aware that something is wrong but may feel afraid to seek help.